Rules and Regulations for Inter-Club Competitions

 15. Conduct of Matches – Late and absent player penalties

-If any player is not ready to play within 20 minutes after the time fixed for the commencement of the match, it is mandatory that one love set shall be conceded in the rubber from the player is absent and, if 40 minutes late, the rubber shall not be played and the opponents shall receive two love sets.
+If any player is not ready to play within 20 minutes after the time fixed for the commencement of the match, it is mandatory that one love set shall be conceded in the rubber from which the player is absent and, if 40 minutes late, the rubber shall not be played and the opponents shall receive two love sets.
 If the player is still absent by the time the final round of rubbers is due to commence, then his or her team shall also incur a penalty one point deduction from its points total for the season.

 Note: Rule 15 means that, in exceptional circumstances, if a Club cannot manage to get out a full team, then it can still fulfil the fixture subject to the penalties advised above.
 The team which is short of players is obliged to telephone the opposition in advance.
-Turning up to play matches when short of players is not a practice the North Kent LTA encourages or approves of.
+Turning up to play when short of players is not a practice the North Kent LTA encourages or approves of.
 Any team regularly turning up for matches short of players will be subject to additional penalties.

 16. Conduct of Matches – Courts